Benunc/better-click-to-tweet/readme.txt

 2. Log in to your WordPress dashboard and activate the plugin through the "Plugins" tab in the left menu.

 == Frequently Asked Questions ==

+= Why are you still calling it "Tweet," post-rebrand to X? = Short and most accurate answer: Because I bought a domain name at betterclicktoweet.com back in the day, and it would be a ton of (unpaid) work to migrate to a new one, not to mention coming up with a way to make it not sound... boring.

+Longer answer: most users over at X are still calling the act of posting there "tweeting" at this point, and I don't see that changing.
+I've gone in and made all of the language that is publicly shared more inclusive of the (sadly bland) concept of "sharing on X" so that there's no confusion for anyone unaware that X used to be called Twitter.

+I may eventually rebrand completely, but it would have to make a ton of sense from a financial perspective.
+This is not my day job.

 = Are there other style options? =
 Yes!
 If you are a developer or handy with CSS, there are [limitless options for styling](http://benlikes.us/bcttcustom "custom style for Better Click To Tweet").